AsusControlCenter/Software-Dispatch-Guide/README.md

  - How to dispatch your software to multi-devices?
 [Centrailzed Software Dispatch](https://www.youtube.com/watch?v=uBptddU84T4&list=PLI1j8qlptDvIqajLOS9OveggyTcWLDJ3i&index=28 "Centrailzed Software Dispatch")

 ## Identify the Package Path
-This document will show you how to pack your own software package for ASUS Control Center.
+This session will show you how to prepare your own software package for ASUS Control Center.
-Before making your own software package.
+Before uploading the **script file** & **install file** to software pool.
+- script file :
+- install file :

-You have to identify which SW deliver path is fit your software.
+At the fisrt , you have to identify which software deliver path is fit your software behavior.

 * [Path A、 execute command mode](#Path-A)
 - silent execute a command line (Batch Script) .bat / .sh `Path A`